Oldtown, Maryland 21555

 BUILDING CAPACITIES: Building capacities are set by the local Board of Health and/or Fire Marshall and are not to be exceeded under any circumstances.
 Groups that exceed the listed building capacity must tent overflow campers outside, or rent additional facilities.
 Smoke and Carbon Monoxide detectors are installed for your safety.
 It is both illegal and extremely dangerous to tamper with or disable them.
 Violators may lose camping privileges- please tell Camp Ranger or Campmaster if you have a malfunctioning alarm.

-INFRACTIONS: The Laurel Highlands Council Executive Board has designated the Camp Ranger or designee as authority for dealing with any rule infractions.
-If immediate safety of others is put in jeopardy, groups may be immediately expelled and no refund will be issued.
+CAMP RULES and INFRACTIONS: All rental groups are expected to abide by the directions of the Camp Ranger or designee, follow all camp rules, and abide by applicable BSA policies and procedures.
+The Laurel Highlands Council Executive Board has designated the Camp Ranger or designee as the authority for dealing with any rule infractions.
+If the immediate safety of others is put in jeopardy, groups may be immediately expelled and no refund will be issued.
 For serious or repeated infractions, such as not following proper check out procedures, the Laurel Highlands Council may deny the use of the camps to a group.
 If common laws are broken, local police may be notified.

 Refunds must be requested in writing at least 14 days before the event.
 Refunds requested within 14 days of the event will be issued at the discretion of the LHC Camping Department.
 Requests after the event or for no-shows will not be considered.